HyperBrain/serverless-aws-alias-example/README.md

 This branch adds a SNS subscription event to one of the functions.
 It shows how the alias plugin will handle these when deployed to different aliases.

+### authorizer

+This branch deploys a custom authorizer and attaches it to the func1 GET method.
+You can call GET https://XXXXXXXXX.execute-api.us-east-1.amazonaws.com/auth/func1 with an Authorization header set to an arbitrary value.
+The function will echo the incoming event object, that contains the results of the authorizer under `requestContext.authorizer`.

 ### Deploying the system

 Checkout the master branch and deploy the stage without specifying an alias (i.e.